smoreira1/smoreira1/README.md

 <h3> Project <a href='https://starlight-public.azurewebsites.net'><img src="./assets/icons/Starlight.svg" height='25px;' width='25px' style='margin-top:2px;'>tarlight<a></h3>
 Project Starlight a product that belongs to B.L.
 Media Group LLC which I own is a product aimed at ultra low latency and reactive products.
 The environment above is a public configured version with many features potentially disabled via features flags.
 Built with the following technologies:

+<i><span style='color:red;'>Waring!
+The application sandbox above is part of CI/the trunk build.
+Could very well be broken as it is actively under development.</span> </i>

 - Angular
 - Azure
 - RxJS